Leeds: Geography

 Inner and southern areas of Leeds lie on a layer of coal measure sandstones forming the Yorkshire Coalfield.
 To the north parts are built on older sandstone and gritstones and to the east it extends into the magnesian limestone belt.
 Outside Leeds centre, there are a number of suburbs and exurbs within the district.
-Some of Leeds suburbs include Headingley, Harehills and Hunslet. while exurbs of Leeds include Pudsey, Horsforth and Morley.
+Some of Leeds suburbs include Headingley, Harehills and Hunslet, while exurbs include Pudsey, Horsforth and Morley.

 Lying in the eastern foothills of the Pennines, there is a significant variation in elevation within the city's built-up area.
 The district ranges from 1115 ft in the far west on the slopes of Ilkley Moor to about 33 ft where the rivers Aire and Wharfe cross the eastern boundary.
 Land rises to 198 m in Cookridge, just 6 mi from the city centre.
 The northern boundary follows the River Wharfe for several miles (several kilometres), but it crosses the river to include the part of Otley which lies north of the river.
 The Leeds postcode area covers most of the City of Leeds district and is almost entirely made up of the Leeds post town.
 Otley, Wetherby, Tadcaster, Pudsey and Ilkley are separate post towns within the postcode area.